Trailer Demand & Economic Activity

 Market Indicators

-The market vital that measure the health of the industry are what we call market indicators; those metrics allow OEMs, suppliers, investors, dealerships, and fleets to understand and plan for the next phase in the cycle and beyond.
+The market vitals that measure the health of the industry are what we call market indicators; those metrics allow OEMs, suppliers, investors, dealerships, and fleets to understand and plan for the next phase in the cycle and beyond.

 Secondary Market, Primary Focus